 The futures market for Hart Trophy odds is always a work in progress.
 From the time odds are released to the NHL All-Star Game and the final playoff push, players will rise and fall based on betting action coming in and how things are going on the ice.

 Once the season gets long in the tooth, the top contenders will separate themselves from the pack.
-Here’s a look at some of the players who lead the 2020 NHL scoring list and what they’ve accomplished to date.
+Check the odds feed above for the current Hart Trophy favorites.